 Beauty is the removal of superfluities.
 This statement by Michelangelo isn’t only about aesthetics.
 Masters of various professions have made similar statements.
 And the ones who didn’t often showed a similar attitude to their craft and life.
 Empty spaces in a painting give weight to the parts that aren’t empty.
 Mechanisms with fewer moving parts break less.
 Fewer components in software mean fewer things can go wrong.

-In this article, we’ll talk about the best React Bootstrap templates.
+In this article, we’ll talk about the best React Bootstrap template and themes.
 Both React and Bootstrap are frameworks that let you use existing functionality in your web applications.
 Using them is the software analogy of fewer moving parts in a mechanism.
 By using Bootstrap templates, you trade some versatility for speed and reliable operation.
 If you need components not supported by Bootstrap, you’ll want to use other solutions.
 But when used right, Bootstrap saves time and helps avoid potential compatibility issues.
 To know what templates to choose and how to use them, keep reading!

 What You Need to Know About Bootstrap